mr-ansar/layer-cake/doc/source/layer-cake-command-reference.rst

 * a forward relative time value,
 * or a count of log records.

-The command accepts the following explicit arguments;
+The command accepts the following arguments;

 .. list-table::
    :widths: 25 15 75